Kesslerjx/battleship/README.md

         return this.grid[Math.floor(Math.random() * this.grid.length)];
     }

 Once a ship has been hit, it will get the 4 adjecent boxes.
 Those will always be +10, -10, +1, and -1 from the index.
-Those adjacent indexes will be filtered to ensure they are valid moves.
+It uses the map function to get the adjacent boxes which will not return a value for any moves that aren't valid.
+Those undefined elements are then filtered out.
 Moves aren't valid if they aren't in the grid array (meaning they've already been played), or if the ship is horizontal and the index is not on the same row (see isSameRow section).
-Once these are found, it will start using indexes from this array
-(adjacentBoxes) until there are at least 2 hits.
+Once these are found, it will start using indexes from this array (adjacentBoxes) until there are at least 2 hits.

     getAdjacentBoxes(i) {
-        this.adjacentBoxes = [i + 10, i-10, i+1, i-1];
-        this.adjacentBoxes = this.adjacentBoxes.filter(index => this.isMoveValid(index, i));
+        this.adjacentBoxes = [10,-10,1,-1].map(n => {
+            if(this.#isMoveValid(i+n, n)) {
+                return i+n;
+            }
+        }).filter(n => n !== undefined);
     }

     #isMoveValid(move, pattern) {